L3MON4D3/LuaSnip/DOC.md

 * `from_cursor_pos`: uses treesitter to determine the filetype at the cursor.
   With that, it's possible to expand snippets in injected regions, as long as the treesitter parser supports them.
-  If this is used in conjuction with `lazy_load`, extra care must be taken that all the filetypes that can be expanded in a given buffer are also returned by `load_ft_func` (otherwise their snippets may not be loaded).
+  If this is used in conjunction with `lazy_load`, extra care must be taken that all the filetypes that can be expanded in a given buffer are also returned by `load_ft_func` (otherwise their snippets may not be loaded).
   This can easily be achieved with `extend_load_ft`.